LuminosoInsight/luminoso-api-client-python/README.md

 As our API code is a fairly thin wrapper around `requests`, changing it to support requests 1.0 would be a major change.
 We'll do that in version 0.4.

 This version now requires a pre-1.0 version of `requests`.
-If have a later version, you may see an error such as this:
+If you have a later version, you may see an error such as this:

     TypeError: session() takes no arguments (1 given)